All Episodes

 How's Paul Ryan treating you?

-Paul, it it he doesn't uh have any revenge motives.
+Paul, he doesn't have any revenge motives.

-And in fact, when when Boehner was speaker when to get bills passed that I knew were important, I'd get them drafted, I'd get them over to somebody else that was a chairman of subcommittee or something, let them run with them.
+I'd get them over to somebody else that was a chairman of a subcommittee or something, let them run with them.

-But Paul says, put your own name on there, you know, because we'll it and so I've been encouraged to get some in very quickly.
+But Paul says, put your own name on there, you know, because we'll and so I've been encouraged to get some in very quickly.

-We're gonna do well together.
+We're going to do well together.

 They're always happy.

-Oh, Louis Gomer, is Louis available?
+Oh, Louis Gormert, is Louis available?

 Louis's free.